Jman-Github/Universal-ReVanced-Manager/README.md

 - 🛑 **Accidental Exit Protection**: After patching, pressing the back button now shows a confirmation popup.
 It asks if you really want to leave and gives you the option to save the patched app for later (adds it to the "Apps" tab)
 - 🧩 **Missing Patch Recovery**: If a selected patch no longer exists, a detailed dialog explains the issue and returns you to patch selection with missing patches highlighted
 - 🧷 **Step Auto-Collapse**: Completed patcher steps auto-collapse; toggle in Settings > Advanced > "Auto-collapse completed patcher steps"
+- 🔢 **Version Tags**: On the patch selection and app selection pages, each app or patch displays the versions it supports.
+Tapping a version chip opens a web search for that specific app and version

 ### 📥 Patch Bundle Updates & Imports
 - ⏳ **Progress with Percentages**: Progress bars with percentage for bundle updates, update checks, and imports